-With increasing in-demand positions for blue and pink collar jobs, a large influx of immigrants find it easier to get settled in Canada.
+With increasing in-demand positions for blue and pink-collar jobs, a large influx of immigrants finds it easier to get settled in Canada.

 Canada National Occupational Classification (NOC)